LIMITED OFFER – LAUNCH SALE – €2190 EURO

 Where will we sleep?

 From hand picked traditional guest-houses, to memorable hotels, all centrally located and within walking distance of the heart of each city we visit.
-Most accommodation will include Wi-Fi, air-conditioning, western-style-toilet and bathroom, and you will always be served breakfast.
+Most accommodation will include Wi-Fi, air-conditioning, and you will always be served breakfast.
 Variety is the key, as well as a great nights rest.

 What if I’m travelling solo, will I need to pay extra?